NewAlexandria/leadership_readme/qa-evented-framework.md

 Such initialization need not be limited to bootstrapping, but can also be applied to

 * cache-warming,
-* data for test mocks or 'fabracations', and
+* data for test mocks or 'fabrications', and
 * 'live event simulation' for compliance.

 ### Seed Generation